Doctor Strange 2 nominations at awards outrage Marvel fans

 READ TOO!

-And, to make matters worse, now, with the release of the nominees for the award categories of the People’s Choice Awards, Doctor Strange fans have come back to wondering what (else) could be wrong with this film.
+And, to make matters worse, now, with the release of the nominees for the award categories of the People’s Choice Awards, Doctor Strange fans have returned to wonder what (else) could be wrong with this film.

-It turns out that the film received four nominations: Best Picture, Best Action Movie, Best Female Film Star 2022 (Elizabeth Olsen), and Best Action Movie Star 2022 (Elizabeth Olsen).
+As it turns out, the film received four nominations: Best Picture, Best Action Movie, Best Female Film Star 2022 (Elizabeth Olsen), and Best Action Movie Star 2022 (Elizabeth Olsen).

 But what’s wrong with that?
 The lack of Benedict Cumberbatch being nominated is the big problem.
 In addition to the actor being the interpreter of the title character of the film, he was responsible for giving life to five different versions of the same character, with different acting styles for each of these versions of the multiverse.

-In addition to the MCU’s Doctor Strange that we know, Benedict has given life to versions of the character that are completely different from the regular one, such as a completely villainous version and even a zombie.
+In addition to the MCU’s Doctor Strange that we know, Benedict has brought to life versions of the character that are completely different from the regular one, such as a completely villainous version and even a zombie.

 In a post from one of the biggest fanpages of the hero on Twitter (check here) it is possible to find several comments from people dissatisfied with the lack of the interpreter of the title character of the film being nominated for a category, after all, he deserved a lot.